 6 examples of community engagement in climate action

-Discover how you can engage your community in climate action with a FREE climate Heatmap!
+Discover how you can engage your community in climate action by booking a climate demo!

-Google trends illustrates just how popular the term ‘Net Zero’ has become over the past several years but what does ‘Carbon Net Zero’ actually mean in practice?
-To reach ‘Net Zero’, communities will need to balance out all the greenhouse gases that they produce and emit into the atmosphere, with those that they remove.
+Whenever you turn on the news, the words ‘Net Zero’ seem to be thrown around when talking about the climate.
+So, what does ‘Carbon Net Zero’ actually mean?
+It's simple.
+To reach ‘Net Zero’, communities will need to balance out all the greenhouse gases that they produce with those that they remove.

-The government has stated that the UK must aim to reduce carbon emissions by 78% before 2035 if it is to reach Net-Zero by 2050.
+The government has stated that the UK reduce its emissions by 68% by 2030 if it is to reach Net-Zero by 2050.
 Current projections show the UK is not on track to achieve this required Net-Zero journey.

 - Mike Saunders.
 Commonplace CoFounder and CEO

-So what can the community start doing? what should they continue doing? and what’s actually possible?
-These are all important questions that will help build the foundations for impactful change.
-This means that communities need to be involved in the formation of climate action plans and local initiatives in order to see success in the coming years.
+So what can the community start doing?
+What should they continue doing?
+And what’s actually possible?
+These are all critical questions that will help build the foundations for impactful change.
+This means that communities need to be involved in forming climate action plans and local initiatives to see success in the coming years.

 We’ve pulled together a few of the most effective ways to get communities involved in climate action plans targeting different sectors of the economy in a bid to inspire ideas behind your next climate community engagement.